yangcao77/lab2-caoyang2/README.md

 # Lab 2: Web Development Tools and Reponsive Design

 You are encouraged to work in pairs for this lab.
 However **both** partners must submit the files you worked on for credit.
 It is totally fine to submit identical files.
-Please add a note in the Readme.md file with the utorid of your partner.
+Please add a note in the `README.md` file with the UTORid of your partner.

 In the first part, we'll learn about web development tools for page inspection.

 In the second part, we'll take a basic non-responsive website and make it responsive at two breakpoints with media queries.

-Ass with the first lab, you will fork your lab2-UTORID repository (where UTORID) is your UTORID).
+As with the first lab, you will fork your lab2-UTORid repository (where UTORid is your UTORid).
 Then you will clone it to the machine your are working on, add and commit changes.
 When you are ready to submit, you will use `git push origin master` to push the changes to your fork.
 Finally, you will navigate to your fork on github.com and use the GUI to make a pull request.
-(If you go to github.com and don't find a lab2-UTORID repository, please let me know as soon as possible.)
+(If you go to github.com and don't find a lab2-UTORid repository, please let me know as soon as possible.)

 ## Part 1: Web Development Tools